Physical Development

 MOVE is appropriate for all ages and abilities to increase independent mobility, develop communication skills and improve health.

-At Newfield School, 20 staff are trained as Senior MOVE practitioners.
+At Newfield School, we have 3 MOVE Leaders supporting over 70 pupils on the MOVE Programme, and many of our teachers are trained as Senior MOVE practitioners.
 The MOVE programme is delivered throughout the day and regular opportunities are created throughout the child’s normal daily routine for increased practice and progression of skills required to reach aspirational goals.

 Parents are invited into MOVE sessions to work alongside their child and learn ways to support their child at home.